Battle of the Saintes: Monuments

 A huge ornate monument to the three captains lost in the battle—William Blair, William Bayne and Robert Manners—was erected to their memory in Westminster Abbey.
 The 25 ft marble monument by Joseph Nollekens was completed in 1793.
 It consists of a figure of Fame standing on a column which has relief portraits of the captains attached, above figures of Britannia and a lion opposite figures of Neptune and a sea horse.

-A monument in Spanish Town, Jamaica, was created to honour Admiral Rodney's role in the battle.
-It was created by the sculptor John Bacon in 1801.
+A monument in Spanish Town, Jamaica, was created by the sculptor John Bacon in 1801 to honour Rodney's role in the battle.
 Two of the Ville de Paris guns flank Rodney's statue.